 Bengal Cat Rosetting

-While there are many different types of Asian Leopard cats and their coats and patterns vary, one of the most visually striking patterns of the Asian Leopard cat is the arrowhead rosetted pattern.
+While there are many different types of leopard cats and their coats and patterns vary, one of the most visually striking patterns of the leopard cat is the arrowhead rosetted pattern.
 It is long sought after by Bengal breeders for its very fluid horizontal appearance.
 Notice how the arrowhead-shaped spots make the cat appear to be in motion even when it is standing still.

-The purpose of the a rosetted pattern is for the wildcat to be camouflage in a dense vegetative habitat, and the fluidity of it suggests the Asian Leopard cat's need to remain hidden while on the move in the dappled light of the trees in the rainforest.
+The purpose of the a rosetted pattern is for the wildcat to be camouflage in a dense vegetative habitat, and the fluidity of it suggests the leopard cat's need to remain hidden while on the move in the dappled light of the trees in the rainforest.

 The arrowhead rosette is, perhaps, the easiest type of rosette to identify for it is clearly in the shape of an arrow with all tips pointing to the back of the cat.
 It is arguable the most correct pattern according to the Bengal standard which calls for the spots to be horizontally aligned which happens with relative consistency on arrowhead rosetted cats.